ankowals/saf/README.md

 Now it is time to read test data configuration from *.config files.
 Everything that is written below applies also to environment configuration files behaviour.

+From now on in case there is a need to access any configuration parameter one can use in the step def Storage.get() method.
+For example

+    @When("^xml post request (.*?) with soap action header (.*?) is sent$") public void xml_post_request_is_sent(String name, String actionHeader) throws Throwable {
+        Log.info("* Step started xml_post_request_is_sent");

+        String url = Storage.get("Environment.Active.Rest.url");
+	...

+Storage.get("Environment.Active.Rest.url") method returns url value from active configuration.
+Please note that is is assigned to variable of type String.
+In case Storage.get() returns other type of data than String we may encounter ClassCastException.

 ----------------------------------

 TestData